root27/go-postgres/README.md

 # Go server with PostgreSQL

-This is a simple Go server with a PostgreSQL database.
+This is a simple Go server with Fiber and PostgreSQL database.

 ## Running the server